diovisgood/diovisgood.github.io/_pages/education.md

 ## Base education

-Master of Computer Science in South Ural State University, Chelyabinsk, Russia.
+Master of Computer Science (with honors) in South Ural State University, Russia.
 GPA: 4.85 out of 5 (Note: the larger - the better).
 Graduated: June 2002